+Roughly 30 assignments x 6 points = 180 points.
 The number of in-class activities is not perfectly predictable.
-The overall points will be adjusted so the full-credit values add up to 135 or more.
+The overall points will be adjusted so the full-credit values add up to 180.

-Assignments must work properly to receive credit.
-Points are assigned according to the date on which the work submitted is found to behave properly.
+Assignments are correct when they work properly and comply with all other stated requirements (such as style and algorithm).
+Points are assigned according to the date on which the correct work is received.
 Details are provided in the study guide, but in general it works like this: